 Staff are fluent in a variety of languages including Urdu, Punjabi, Mirpuri, French, Polish and Russian.
 We celebrate the contributions of each and every community from which we draw and our care teams also reflect this rich Asian, Caribbean and European cultural heritage.
 Our outreach into these communities is a strong feature of life at our Birmingham care home, and our Sikh residents enjoy visits from the local Guru Nanak temple in Smethwick.

 Our large, comfortable lounge and dining areas are perfect for socialising and joining in with activities, but we also have more restful spaces for quiet conversations and thinking your own thoughts.
 Each of our bedrooms comes fully furnished with walk-in showers and flat screen TVs, and residents are encouraged to have as many personal items, keepsakes and mementos around them as they like.

 Our enclosed garden is lovingly maintained by our resident gardening club and in the summer months you will find us in one of our two garden areas, with paths and chairs, it is the perfect place to enjoy a cup of tea and a chat.

-We realise that moving into a home can be a stressful time for all concerned, so we do our best to make the transition as smooth as possible.
-Families are encouraged to visit and maintain as much contact as they like and so set their minds at rest.
+We realise that moving into any residential care home can be a stressful time for all concerned, so we do our best to make the transition as smooth as possible.
+Families are encouraged to visit as often as they like, and whenever they like, and are a regular feature of daily life at our care home.
 Our regular visits to local places or groups means that our residents still feel connected with the communities from which they came, and the shared art, culinary and language activities that go on between our different groups allows people to settle quickly and make friends with residents from a quite different backgrounds.

 Clare Court is adjacent to another Avery run Birmingham care home.Get in Touch